 In predicting the required salesmen to achieve a sales target, we used Regression in Excel, in our previous example.
-Using regression analysis, we found that you need a certain number of salesmen to achieve sales target.
-But even after hiring all that workforce, you still haven’t achieved your target.
+Using regression analysis, we found that you need a certain number of salesmen to achieve sales targets.
+But even after hiring all of that workforce, you still haven’t achieved your target.
 Why?
 Who is the culprit?

 We are going to find out that culprit or culprits.
 You can decide later what to do with them.

 The Pareto analysis states that your 80% problem is caused by 20% of factors.
 Or we may say that by working on only 20% of cases you can solve your 80% of problems.
 Fascinating, right?
 The method is also famous as the 80/20 rule.
 It is named after its inventor, Vilfredo Pareto.

 You hired staff and expected to get higher sales of your soft drinks but you were disappointed.
 Indeed you are disappointed but not in the mood of quitting the business.
 You are a fighter.
 You decide to track down the problem.
 For that, you conducted a survey.

 After your survey is done, you’ve got these stats:

 Out of 500, 253 people said yes, they will buy your soft drink and 247 people said they won’t buy it for several reasons.
 Our focus will be on these 247 observations.

 Based on the data, we found out 14 main reasons for: